midhuncnair/ps_py/README.rst

 0.1.0.0
 -------

-PSPY: A Event Driven programming helper.
+PS_PY: A Event Driven programming helper.

 * Can create ``callable`` and non-``callable`` subjects.
 * Supports any python picklable objects as value.